 Pulse freq.
 [Hz] - information about the set pulse frequency.

-Duty factor [Hz] - via the select button it is possible to set a value from 6 to 100%.
-By pressing the duty factor button, you can select one of the preset values.
-See the section Duty Factor.
+Duty factor [Hz] - by the select button it is possible to set the value from 6 to 100%.
+By pressing the duty factor button you can select one of the preset values.
+See 2.1.1.2 Duty Factor.